-Any party aggrieved by a decision of the Charlotte Historic District Commission has the right to appeal the commission's decision to the Charlotte Zoning Board of Adjustment (ZBA).
+Any party with standing aggrieved by a decision of the Charlotte Historic District Commission has the right to appeal the Commission's decision to the Charlotte Zoning Board of Adjustment (ZBA).
 An appeal must be filed within thirty days of the decision of the commission.

-The ZBA will make a decision on the action of the HDC based on the record of the commission meeting.
-The ZBA cannot consider information or testimony that was not available to the HDC at the commission's meeting.
-The responsibility of the Zoning Board of Adjustment is to review the record of the meeting and determine if the members of the HDC followed proper procedure in reaching a conclusion, and that the conclusion was supported by both the information before the HDC and current HDC policies and guidelines.
+The ZBA will make a decision on the action of the HDC based on the record of the Commission meeting.
+The ZBA cannot consider any information or testimony that was not available to the HDC at the Commission's meeting.
+The responsibility of the ZBA is to review the record of the meeting and determine if the members of the HDC followed proper procedure in reaching a conclusion, and that the conclusion was supported by both the information before the HDC and current HDC policies and guidelines.

-After a ruling by the Zoning Board of Adjustment on an appeal of an commission decision, the HDC and the appellant both have the right under state and local law to file an appeal from the ZBA to the Superior Court of Mecklenburg County.
+After a ruling by the ZBA on an appeal of a Commission decision, the HDC and the appellant both have the right under state and local law to file an appeal from the ZBA to the Superior Court of Mecklenburg County.